 In 2011, Melanie left Cape Town City Ballet to pursue full-time teaching.
 Melanie ran her own studio for 4 years, while also being part of the full-time course teaching faculty at Cape Academy of Performing Arts.
 In 2015, Melanie returned to UCT and graduated with a Diploma in Dance Education.
 She also taught classical ballet at UCT School of Dance, was vice-principle of the Cape Junior Ballet School, and served as assistant ballet mistress for the Cape Junior Ballet Company.
 Melanie aims to provide top quality teaching in an informative and enjoyable setting.

 Operations manager in Brasil

-Elizabeth Quinlan is originally from Hudson, New Hampshire and moved to Jackson to be a part of Ballet Magnificat!
+Elizabeth Quinlan is originally from Hudson, New Hampshire, and moved to Jackson to be a part of Ballet Magnificat!
 Trainee Program.
 She began her ballet training at the age of eleven under the direction of Sarah- Beth Smith of Gate City Ballet.
 Before coming to Ballet Magnificat in 2015, she moved to Pennsylvania to train with Central Pennsylvania Youth Ballet As a trainee, Elizabeth performed with the Events Company in the U.S., Guam, Asia, Mexico, and Honduras.
-She, then, graduated from the trainee program in 2018 and became the School of the Arts Administrator.
+In 2018 she graduated from the trainee program and became the School of the Arts Administrator.